17 So Jesus answered and said, “Were there not ten cleansed? But where are the nine? Luke 7:17- NKJV

 And if you’re looking for a virtue that sets you apart, gratitude surely fills the bill.
 In Luke’s Gospel, the Lord Jesus healed ten lepers.
 Only one returned to give Him thanks.
 I’d bet the Lord sees the same ratio today — but it’s probably 99% complaints and 1% gratitude.
 What joy it must give Him when we remember to give thanks.

 Dr. John L. Cash is the “Country Preacher Dad.”
 He was raised in Stuttgart, Arkansas, and has spent the last 32 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
 He’s a retired Mississippi public schoolteacher with grown sons, and is now a stay-at-home-grandpa with his grandson, Landon Cash.
-He and his lovely wife, Susan, live in a brick house in town (where we had to turn on the heat this week.)
-You can send him a note at firstname.lastname@example.org.
+He and his lovely wife, Susan, live in a brick house in town.
+You can send him a note at email@example.com.